MakeMHz/xbox-hd-plus/README.md

 [Installation Manual (XboxHDMI 1.6)](/manual/Installation%20Manual%20(XboxHDMI%201.6).md)

 ## Software
 Configuration and firmware updates are preformed using the XboxHD+ homebrew app.
+For Stellar XboxHD+ everything is handled via StellarOS.

 See [MakeMHz/xbox-hd-plus-app](https://github.com/MakeMHz/xbox-hd-plus-app) (For XboxHD+ installs)